 This study develops a methodology for choosing empirical methodology (aka “a methodology methodology”) in the presence of an ordinal dependent variable.
 The fundamental insight is that in such situations the choice of an empirical methodology requires careful thought and valid reasoning.
 Although some empirical findings may be robust to monotonic increasing transformations, many will not be so fortunate.

 I’d love comments and feedback on this work.
-The appendix to this paper is available here.
 Cheers!